 Crisp, tangy, and succulent citrus rosemary chicken, seasoned Mediterranean-style with garlic, rosemary, and oregano, and covered in a bold wine and orange marinade.
-A glass of Erath Pinot Noir is the perfect pairing to make this dish extra special!

 This simple twist on roast chicken makes a dish that is at once crisp and succulent, with the perfect balance of savory, tangy, and warm flavors!
 Delicious and impressive with little work involved.

 Word to the wise, allow the chicken a little bit of time in the citrus marinade—one to two hours in the fridge, if you can.
 But if you don’t have the time, even 30 minutes is great.

 Pair it with Erath 2019 Oregon Pinot Noir!